 Teaching about homosexuality in North American public

-Many people develop their beliefs about race, gender, and sexual orientation
+Many people develop their beliefs about race, gender, gender identity, sexual orientation,

-during their childhood or teen years, and do not change them during their life.
+etc. during their childhood or teen years, and resist changing them during their life.

 Three major conflicts in which groups have worked to attain

 equal rights, privileges and protections in North America are:

 Anabaptists started to oppose slavery in the late 17th century.
 They were

 joined by Quakers and Mennonites.
 When John Wesley,